 Who’s in charge of what is a major concern.
-If all maintenance is included, then you can expect your agency to manage the WiFi in the building, heating, water, plumbing and electricity, smoke and carbon monoxide detectors, air conditioning and any of the other regular services.
+If all maintenance fees are included, then you can expect your agency to manage the WiFi in the building, heating, water, plumbing and electricity, smoke and carbon monoxide detectors, air conditioning and any of the other regular services.

 They should also handle repairs, décor and upkeep of the property.
 If they don’t, you can expect to receive some generous invoices for the additional work.

 Cleaning and laundry fees vary due to the size of each property and how often they are required.
-Many services will have a set rate for cleaning and laundry services for each stay, able to offer a fixed rate, but some will outsource, and that could mean an hourly charge instead.
+Many cleaning services will have a set rate for cleaning and laundry services for each stay, able to offer a fixed rate, but some will outsource, and that could mean an hourly charge instead.
 By adding an Airbnb cleaning fee to your listing, these costs can be covered by guests.

-When you choose UpperKey there are no hidden fees—ever.
+When you choose UpperKey Management Company there are no hidden fees—ever.

-We agree on a set rate for your monthly rent payment, and that’s what you’ll receive.
+We agree on a set rate for your monthly rent payment for your vacation rental, and that’s what you’ll receive, without any management fees.

 There won’t be any surprises or sneaky added costs anywhere.
-We’ll take care of every aspect of running your property—and it’s all included in your payment.
+Our management services take care of every aspect of running your property—and it’s all included in your payment.

 So, when you’re thinking of signing up for a management service, you shouldn’t have to think too hard.
 We won’t only save you time and money when it comes to managing your property—but comparing contracts and services too!

-With an all-in service and simple single rent payment, what could be more convenient?
+With an all-in management service and simple single rent payment, what could be more convenient?